-The part of a vehicle known as the “radiator pressure cap” contains 2 valves and its purpose is to store coolant and ensure that the radiator system remains pressurized.
-The interior of the radiator contains 16 pounds of pressure per square inch.
+The part of a vehicle known as the “radiator pressure cap” contains 2 valves.
+Its purpose is to contain coolant in the radiator and ensure that the cooling system remains pressurized.

 Signs of a Faulty Radiator Cap

 1) Leaking Coolant

 If the radiator cap is stuck, pressure may build inside of the radiator, which could cause cooling system components to leak or burst.

 If you notice coolant near the radiator or the radiator cap, then you clearly have leaky coolant.
 Check to see if the radiator has holes in it or if the cap looks worn or damaged.
 If so, then replace the cap.